jmcook1186/IceSurfClassifiers/README.md

 ### Permissions ###

-The code is provided without warranty or guarantee of any kind.
+This code is provided without warranty or guarantee of any kind.
+Usage should cite the doi for v1.0 release of this repository and the paper Cook et al. 2019: Glacier algae accelerate melt rates on the Western Greenland Ice Sheet.